South London Scientific

 Why no deweathering?

 We tested three deweathering approaches for daily DiD and found all suppress the intervention signal.
 The root cause: daily aggregation destroys the within-day variance that deweathering preserves.
-The DiD already controls for common weather trends (same city, same weather affects treatment and control).
-See docs/deweathering-intervention-interaction.md for the full analysis.
+The DiD already controls for common weather trends — the same city's weather affects treatment and control sites equally.

 Policy Context